ds2-eu/documentation/documentationds2/docs/quickstartguide.md

 1. Follow installation instructions at [IDT](modules/idt.md) documentation.
 An example on how to install IDT for demoorg:

 ```
-./minids23.0.sh 192.168.50.5 enp0s8 ds2.demoorg.com
+./minids23.1.sh
 ```
+> With example minids2.yaml file configured as
+> ```
+> nodeip: 192.168.50.5
+> iface: enp0s8
+> idt_domain: ds2.demoorg.com
+> ```
 > In this example, the IDT is installed on a virtual machine with internal ip 192.168.50.5 and the network interface for that ip is enp0s8.
-The domain used for the IDT installation is ds2.demoorg.com, which means, later all modules will have a URL like modulename.ds2.demoorg.com.
-The rancher domain is not set via parameter which means it will take the internal ip to build its URL rancher.192-168-50-5.sslip.io.
 >
+> The domain used for the IDT installation is ds2.demoorg.com, which means, later all modules will have a URL like modulename.ds2.demoorg.com.
+>
+> The rancher domain is not set via  which means it will take the internal ip to build its URL rancher.192-168-50-5.sslip.io.
+>
+> The ssl_certificate parameter is not set in the file which defaults to 0 which means a self-signed certificate is created.

 2. Once the IDT is installed the next step is to install the Containerisation module.
 This step will be automatic at a later stage.
 Follow installation instructions at [Containerisation](modules/containerisation.md) documentation.
 An example on how to install CONT for demoorg.